 Quick & Clean Cataloging Project

 The Quick and Clean Cataloging Project of the Rare Book & Manuscript Library at the University of Illinois at Urbana-Champaign began with a 2006-2009 grant from the Mellon Foundation.
 Under that grant the project undertook a significant retrospective conversion and cataloging project that dramatically improved access to our extraordinary collections.
 At the beginning of the project in the summer of 2006, the library identified 70,000 uncataloged rare—and in some cases unique—items in our collections and cataloged them all in just four years.
 After 2009, the project continued on thanks to funding from the Frederick and Margaret L. Worden Endowment.
-Under the Worden Endowment, the project has cataloged and made accessible over 20 individual “named” collections of various sizes, including the Modern Poetry Collection (over 2,000 title), the Nineteenth-century English Pantomime Plays Collection (200 titles), Italian Plays (over 600 titles), the Gerhard Mayer Collection of Rainer Maria Rilke (over 2,000 titles), the Sherburn Collection of Eighteenth-Century English Pamphlets (over 200 title), and the Herbert Van Thal Collection of Yellowbacks (nearly 300 titles).
+Under the Worden Endowment, the project has cataloged and made accessible over 20 individual “named” collections of various sizes, including the Modern Poetry Collection (over 2,000 titles), the Nineteenth-century English Pantomime Plays Collection (200 titles), Italian Plays (over 600 titles), the Gerhard Mayer Collection of Rainer Maria Rilke (over 2,000 titles), the Sherburn Collection of Eighteenth-Century English Pamphlets (over 200 titles), and the Herbert Van Thal Collection of Yellowbacks (nearly 300 titles).

 We are quite pleased to have brought the “hidden collections” at the University of Illinois Rare Book & Manuscript Library to light, making detailed bibliographic information about many previously inaccessible books available to students and scholars, not only at our own institution, but around the world.